The Bible and slavery: Old Testament

-In ancient near east and Israel, some sources of slaves were due debt and criminality.
+In ancient near east and Israel, some sources of slaves were due to debt and criminality.
 It was also possible to be born into slavery.
 If a male Israelite slave had been given a wife by his owner, then the wife and any children which had resulted from the union would remain the property of his owner, according to the Covenant Code.
 Although no nationality is specified, 18th-century theologians John Gill (1697–1771) and Adam Clarke suggested this referred only to Canaanite concubines.

 War captives

 The Israelites did not generally get involved in distant or large-scale wars, and apparently capture was not a significant source of slaves.

 The enslavement of female captives is encouraged by Moses in Numbers 31.
 After being instructed by Yahweh to take vengeance upon the Midianites, Moses tells the Israelites to kill the male children and non-virgin females, but take the young virgins for themselves.
 Ken Brown claims that the army did not receive a direct instruction to take the virgin girls captive from Yahweh, and therefore this action cannot be justified as obedience of a divine order; instead, the Israelites enslaved the virgin women on their own initiative.

-In the Deuteronomic Code, enemy nations that surrendered to the Israelites were required to serve the Israelites as tributaries.
-However, if they decided to wage war against Israel, all of the men would be killed and all of the women and children would be considered spoils of war.
+In the Deuteronomic Code, when Israelites go to war with far away cities, but they surrendered to the Israelites, the residents within were required to serve the Israelites as tributaries.
+However, if they reject the terms of surrender, all of the men would be killed and all of the women, children, livestock and everything inside the cities would be considered spoils of war.

 If the soldier desired to marry a captured foreigner, he was required to take her to his house, shave her head, pare her nails, (Note: The phrase pare her nails is the interpretive translation used in most English texts.
 However, in Hebrew classical writings, the sense is literally to grow out her nails without cropping them.
 This interpretation follows the Aramaic Targum on Deuteronomy 21:12, Maimonides (Hil.
 Melekhim 8:1–3), Rashi's commentary on Deuteronomy 21:12, as well as the author of Sefer ha-Chinuch (no. 532), unlike the popular English translations for the same verse.)